biosimulations/Biosimulations_utils/CONTRIBUTING.md

-# Contributing to BioSimulations-utils
+# Contributing to BioSimulations utils

-We enthusiastically welcome contributions to BioSimulations-utils!
+We enthusiastically welcome contributions to BioSimulations utils!

 ## Coordinating contributions